fibasile/til/_drafts/projects/porting-a-legacy-meteor-app-to-2018-tech.md

 * rigid structure for the DB unless you want to deal with migrations
 * overkill for a few tables
 * scalability?

+The app is now using MongoDB.
+I could basically do it with SQLite, but I would like to have a maintenance-free solution and an environment allowing easy backups and high availability.

+So i'll stick to MongoDB, but will host the database on MongoHQ on a dedicated instance that also provides databases to other applications.

 ## Backend framework